zeromq/ingescape/doc/content/blog/architecture_101.md

 The ingeScape library creates its own set of threads and does not need to rely on the execution control of the main application.
 In addition, we deigned the ingeScape library so that an application will be an agent.
 This means that commands sent to and  callbacks registered to the ingeScape libraries can be called from any place inside the main application code.
 This clean separation offers a total integration flexibility.
 Integration ingeScape code inside an industrial or legacy application can be seen as « surgically » integrating the ingeScape code where it suits best inside the existing or constrained code.

 The ingeScape library is developed in C. This enables portability on any operating system and wrapping inside any programming language.
-In addition to C++ and Objective-C that can include the ingeScape C API without any cost, ingeScape has already been wrapped in C# for Microsoft environments and in Python to quickly create agents by using the amazing work of the Python community.
+In addition to C++ and Objective-C that can include the ingeScape C API without any cost, ingeScape has already been wrapped in C# for Microsoft environments, in Python to quickly create agents by using the amazing work of the Python community, and in Javascript/QML for a seamless integration in Qt Creator.
 Java will be coming shortly.

 Independently from the programming language, here are the major steps for making industrial or legacy software a proper and well designed ingeScape agent: